Does Peer-Reviewed Research Help Predict Stock Returns?: Heterogeneous Research and Outperformance

-This meta-analysis finds a remarkable consensus about the origins of cross-sectional predictability.
-Table \ref{tab:text-count} shows that only 18\% of cross-sectional predictors are judged by the peer review process to be due to risk.
-In contrast, 59\% of predictors are due to mispricing.
-The remaining 23\% of predictors are agnostic.
-Top finance journals seem to favor risk-based explanations but still attribute only 26\% of predictors to risk.
-A detailed breakdown by journal is in Appendix Table \ref{tab:journal_theory}.
+Table \ref{tab:hetero-count} illustrates the distribution of predictor-papers across the four categories.
+Among the 173 predictor-papers we examine, 20\% (34/173) are attributed to risk by the peer review process, 61\% (105/173) are attributed to mispricing, and 20\% (34/173) have uncertain or agnostic origins.
+Top finance journals show a similar pattern, with 22\% (23/105) of predictors attributed to risk.
+Interestingly, accounting journals rarely attribute predictability to risk.
+A detailed breakdown by journal is in the Internet Appendix (Table \ref{tab:journal_theory}).

-The strong consensus in Table \ref{tab:text-count} contrasts with recent reviews on empirical cross-sectional asset pricing (e.g. \citet{bali2016empirical,zaffaroni2022asset}).
-These reviews provide a largely agnostic description of the origins of predictability, suggesting that peer review has come to a divided view, or that this topic has become too contentious for open discussion.
-Our results show that the literature favors mispricing, and that a minority of predictors are due to risk, as judged by the peer review process.